Let Customers find you!

-It boosts local SEO (search engine optimization): It is advisable to create a "store sheet" for all existing physical establishments.
-It is within these files that information relating to the store will be entered (address, contact, etc.).
+It boosts local SEO (search engine optimization).
+It is advisable to create a "store sheet" for all existing physical establishments.
+It's within these files that information relating to the store will be entered (address, contact, etc.).
 If these files are created efficiently in terms of natural referencing, they will go up in rank in Google's search results.
 This allows your clients to access the information they are looking for even faster.
 For example, when a user types "Spar Pretoria", the first natural result is the Store Locator file dedicated to Pretoria stores.
 A referencing on Google My Business coupled with SEO-optimized store files can significantly increase in-store traffic, and local pages can rank high in Google search results (SERP).

 It allows display optimization for all media (computer, smartphone and tablet).